-- (1) The CCA licensee is liable for duty payable on goods that the Chief Collector is satisfied have been wrongfully removed from or are missing from that Customs controlled area as if the goods had been imported or manufactured by the licensee and entered under section 60. - (2) The CCA licensee is not released from liability under this section under any other provision of this Act or any other enactment. - (3) If: - (a) dutiable goods are removed from a Customs controlled area without the authority of Customs; or - (b) dutiable goods are not produced by the licensee to Customs and are not accounted for as having been lawfully delivered from Customs controlled area.-

-duty becomes due and payable as if the goods were removed for home consumption, or entry has been made and passed for home consumption.
+(1) The CCA licencee is liable for duty payable on goods that the Chief Collector of Customs is satisfied have been wrongfully removed from or are missing from that Customs controlled area as if the goods had been imported or manufactured by the licencee and entered under Section 60.

+- (2) The CCA licencee is not released from liability under this Section under any other provision of this Act or any other written law. - (3) Where: - (a) dutiable goods are removed from a Customs controlled area without the authority of Customs; or - (b) dutiable goods are not produced by the licencee to Customs and are not accounted for as having been lawfully delivered from a Customs controlled area, - duty becomes due and payable as if the goods were removed for home consumption, or entry has been made and passed for home consumption. - (4) The Chief Collector of Customs may, by notice in writing, demand from the owner or importer of the goods or the licencee of a Customs controlled area payment of any sum that the Chief Collector of Customs has reasonable cause to suspect is owing under this Section.

-- (4) The Chief Collector may, by notice in writing, demand from the owner or importer of the goods or the licensee of a Customs controlled area payment of any sum that the Chief Collector has reasonable cause to suspect is owing under this section. - (5) Duty payable under this section constitutes a debt due to the Republic by the CCA licensee and the importer of the goods and the owner of the goods whose liability is joint and several. - (6) A person liable for the payment of the duty who is dissatisfied with a decision of the Chief Collector under this section may, within 20 working days after the date on which notice of the decision is given, appeal to the Minister against that decision.
+- (5) Duty payable under this Section constitutes a debt due to the Republic by the CCA licencee and the importer of the goods and the owner of the goods whose liability is joint and several. - (6) A person liable for the payment of the duty who is dissatisfied with a decision of the Chief Collector of Customs under this Section may, within 20 working days after the date on which notice of the decision is given, appeal to the Minister against that decision.

-119. Liability of owners of craft for duty on goods unlawfully landed
+119 Liability of owners of craft for duty on goods unlawfully landed

-- (1) If cargo or stores or other goods are unlawfully landed in the Republic in or from a craft that is within the Republic, the owner and the person-in-charge of the craft (without prejudice to the liability of any other person) are jointly and severally liable for the payment of the duty on the cargo stores or other goods, as if that cargo or those stores or other goods had been imported by them and entry had been made and passed for home consumption under section 60. - (2) The Chief Collector may, by notice in writing, demand from the owner or the person-in-charge of a craft payment of a sum that the Chief Collector has reasonable cause to suspect, is owing under this section. - (3) In any proceedings for the recovery or refund of duty under subsection (1), the sum so demanded by the Chief Collector is presumed to be due and payable unless the contrary is proved. - (4) A person liable for the payment of the duty who is dissatisfied with a decision of the Chief Collector under this section may, within 20 working days after the date on which notice of the decision is given, appeal to the Minister against that decision.
+- (1) Where cargo or stores or other goods are unlawfully landed in the Republic in or from a craft, that is within the Republic, the owner and the person-in-charge of the craft, without prejudice to the liability of any other person, are jointly and severally liable for the payment of the duty on the cargo stores or other goods, as if that cargo or those stores or other goods had been imported by them and entry had been made and passed for home consumption under Section 60. - (2) The Chief Collector of Customs may, by notice in writing, demand from the owner or the person-in-charge of a craft payment of a sum that the Chief Collector of Customs has reasonable cause to suspect, is owing under this Section.

+(3) In any proceedings for the recovery or refund of duty under subsection (1), the sum so demanded by the Chief Collector of Customs is presumed to be due and payable unless the contrary is proved.

+(4) A person liable for the payment of the duty who is dissatisfied with a decision of the Chief Collector of Customs under this Section may, within 20 working days after the date on which notice of the decision is given, appeal to the Minister against that decision.

-120. Effect of payment of duty by one person on liability of other persons
+120 Effect of payment of duty by one person on liability of other persons